Extreme local extrema of the sine-Gordon field: Existing results and related work

 \end{theorem}

-The intensity measure $\ZDM^\GFF(dx)$ has also drawn significant attention.
-By verifying that it satisfies a set of characterising properties, Biskup and Louidor showed in \cite{MR4082182} that it is in fact (up to a multiplicative constant) equal to the critical Gaussian multiplicative chaos of the field, i.e.\ the $\epsilon \to 0$ limit of the random measures
+The intensity measure $\ZDM^\GFF(dx)$ in \eqref{eq:extremal-gff-convergence-to-ppp} has also drawn significant attention.
+By verifying that it satisfies a set of characterising properties, Biskup and Louidor showed in \cite{MR4082182} that it is in fact (up to a multiplicative constant) equal to the critical Gaussian multiplicative chaos associated with the field, i.e.\ the $\epsilon \to 0$ limit of the random measures

 where again the prefactors differ compared to other references due to our scaling of the field.
-Even though it is widely believed that the random shift of the Gumbel distribution or more generally the random part of the intensity measure of the Poisson point process are given by the critical multiplicative chaos of the field, a rigorous proof only exists for the massless GFF thanks to its conformal invariance property.
-A thorough discussion of the critical Gaussian multiplicative chaos and its basic properties can be found in \cite{duplantier2014critical} and \cite{barral2015basic}.
-Recent developments in this area are collected in the excellent review \cite{powell2020critical} by Powell.
+Even though it is widely believed that the random shift of the Gumbel distribution or more generally the random part of the intensity measure of the Poisson point process are given by the critical multiplicative chaos associated with the field, a rigorous proof only exists for the massless GFF thanks to its conformal invariance property.
+A thorough discussion of the critical Gaussian multiplicative chaos and its basic properties can be found in \cite{MR3262492} and \cite{MR3395460}.
+Recent developments in this area are collected in the review \cite{MR4396197} by Powell.

 Following their work on the extremal process Biskup and Louidor went on to discuss the full extremal process of the massless GFF, which also takes into account the shape of the field around local maxima.
-Since each high value of the field typically comes with an entire cluster of comparable values, a natural extension of the extremal process is
+Since each high value of the field typically comes with an entire cluster of comparable values, a natural extension of the local extremal process is

-which is a Radon measure on $[0{,}1]^2 \times \R \times \R^{\Z^2}$.
-In \cite{MR3787554} they proved that there is a probability measure $\nu$ on $[0{,}\infty)^{\Z^2}$, such that under the same assumptions on the sequence $r_\epsilon$,
+which is a Radon measure on $[0,1]^2 \times \R \times \R^{\Z^2}$.
+In \cite{MR3787554} they proved that there is a probability measure $\nu$ on $[0,\infty)^{\Z^2}$, such that under the same assumptions on the sequence $r_\epsilon$,